Efficient construction of Lie group-equivariant and permutation-invariant spaces: Generating equivariant bases using the Lie Algebra

 Then, a basis of the GE space $V^{\bl,L}$ is given by

 where $\bc^{\bl,L}_i = \{c_{\bbm,k,i}^{\bl,L}\}_{\bbm\in\calM_\bl,k\in\calM_L},\; i=1,\ldots,\dim\big(\ker(M^{\bl,L})\big)$ is a basis of $\ker(M^{\bl,L})$.
 Thus,

 \end{proposition}

-We sometimes refer to the coefficients in $\bc^{\bl,L}_i$ as coupling coefficients.
+We sometimes refer to the coefficients $\bc^{\bl,L}_i$ as coupling coefficients.
 The proof of Proposition~\ref{prop:GE_basis} can be found in Section~\ref{sec:proof_equivariant_lie_algebra}.
 For ease of notation, the superscript is sometimes omitted from the matrix $M^{\bl,L}$ when the associated $\bl$ and $L$ are clear from the context.
-By definition of the matrix $\MlL$~\eqref{eq:matM}, its kernel is the intersection of the kernels of its submatrices, that is,
+Using the definition of the matrix $\MlL$~\eqref{eq:matM}, its kernel is the intersection of the kernels of its submatrices, that is,

 Note that $M_\dd$ can be written as a sum of Kronecker products,